jefftriplett/django-podcast/trunk/readme.txt

     )
     }}}

+Run the `syncdb` command from the directory in which your `settings.py` resides, most probably your applications' project directory.
+Again, if you're on WebFaction like I am, where `example-project` is your project name:

+    `cd ~/webapps/django/example-project/`

+    `python manage.py syncdb`

-Assuming the Django binary directory is on your Python path, run the `syncdb` command to install the application's database tables.
+Alternatively if the Django binary directory is on your Python path, run the `syncdb` command from any directory to install the database tables.

     `django-admin.py syncdb`